namanhd/hailstone/README.md

 # hailstone

-haskell audio synthesis + song composition embedded languages, roughly in the spirit of `haskore` and the klangfreude microtonal tracker.
+haskell audio synthesis + song composition embedded languages

-(Made mostly for learning purposes (Haskell and DSP), so the synthesis math/design might be shaky; see [Issues and drawbacks](#issues-and-drawbacks))
+(Made mostly for learning purposes (Haskell and DSP), so the synthesis math/design are decidedly janky; see [Issues and drawbacks](#issues-and-drawbacks))

 ## Synthesis
-A signal is a function that depends on the current time (or for digital audio which is discretized: time, sample rate (in practice, `1/sampleRate` which gives the delta time between sampling time ticks), and the current stereo channel).
+At the moment a signal is modeled simply as a function that depends on the current time (or for digital audio which is discretized: time, sample rate (in practice, `1/sampleRate` which gives the delta time between sampling time ticks), and the current stereo channel).
 This can be described with the type
 ```haskell
 type Signal a = (TimeVal, TimeVal, CurrChan) -> a
 ```